Portraits and Caricatures by Inger Eidem

 It was some years later that I came across the work of Inger Eidem.
 These silhouettes turned up on eBay one day, and once I started looking I found a number more.

 It seems Inger worked for many decades at Tivoli Gardens in Copenhagen.
-The earliest silhouettes I found date from 1947 and the latest from 1984, so she worked there for a long time.
+The earliest silhouettes I found date from 1947 and the latest from 1984, so she worked there a long time.
 Every year she had a new set of cards printed, ovals for her portraits and rectangles for her caricatures.

 a set of silhouettes cut by Inger Eidem at Tivoli Gardens, Copenhagen in 1959